-In both cases, you use a mix of job costing and process costing to compile the cost of a product; this mixed costing environment is called operation costing.
-The job costing element is based on the concept that you can assign costs to specific products, which is the case when something is produced in units of one or in very small quantities.
-The process costing element is based on the concept that you allocate the cost of producing a large group of products equally to all the products in that group, since they are manufactured in an identical manner.
+In both cases, a mix of job costing and process costing is used to compile the cost of a product; this mixed costing environment is called operation costing.
+The job costing element is based on the concept that costs can be assigned to specific products, which is the case when something is produced in units of one or in very small quantities.
+The process costing element is based on the concept that the cost of producing a large group of products is allocated equally to all the products in that group, since they are manufactured in an identical manner.

 In short, operation costing is most applicable to the more complex manufacturing environments that require a mix of different types of production processes in order to create goods.